Published: September 2011

 I don’t usually dine at the airport.
 I have always had this notion that airport food is ridiculously overpriced.
 I usually eat first at home or at a cheap restaurant near the hotel before going to the airport to save money.
-But since this was a sponsored trip, I was not complaining!
 The group crossed over to the Departure Check-in Hall and headed to a restaurant on the third floor.
 When I saw the restaurant, I was kind of disappointed coz I was hoping for a Southeast Asian dinner — not Japanese, not Western — and the faux pasta bowls on the walls were not a good sign.
-But the dinner would prove to be more than satisfying!
+But the dinner would prove to be satisfying!

 The restaurant was Pasta de Waraku.
 This Japanese Fusion restaurant at Changi Airport is one of the several Waraku restaurants throughout Asia: Singapore, Hong Kong, Indonesia and Malaysia.
 After finding seats, we were handed the Dinner Special menu and placed our orders.
 A set meal costs S$24.80 and it comes with complimentary soup and salad.
 There are four steps: